 The member jurisdictions of the Global Forum all operate on an equal footing in setting the Global Forum’s priorities and devising and implementing its work plan.
 It is supported by a self-standing Secretariat hosted at the OECD.
 At its core the Global Forum is a peer review body whereby members review the effectiveness of each other’s implementation of the international standards on transparency and the exchange of information for tax purposes.
 Where issues are identified then recommendations are made to address them.
 Member jurisdictions also make additional financial and other contributions to support the Global Forum’s technical assistance programme to train Global Forum members in the application of the Global Forum’s standards and to provide intensive and bespoke assistive to ensure that developing countries can fully benefit from the standards.
 The Global Forum also has several international organisations as observers to ensure international coherence in the international community’s approach to tackling offshore tax evasion and works very closely with many of them on a day-to-day basis to coordinate the provision of support to developing countries.

 The Standard for Exchange of Information on Request (EOIR) has been in operation for many years and all Global Forum members are committed to its implementation.
 The Global Forum completed a first round of peer reviews in this regard between 2010 and 2016.
 This involved a detailed examination of the legal frameworks in place in each jurisdiction as well as the implementation of the standard in practice.
 Overall ratings were subsequently assigned to 116 jurisdictions.
 The Global Forum then strengthened its approach to reviewing the implementation of the EOIR standard, including by requiring the availability of information on who the beneficial owners of assets are.
 It commenced a second round of peer reviews in July 2016.
-Over 60 peer review reports have so far been published during the second round of peer reviews.
-The results so far show that a huge amount of progress has been achieved to ensure the effective implementation of the EOIR Standard worldwide, although there is still more to do.
+Nearly 80 peer review reports have so far been published during the second round of peer reviews.
+The results show that a huge amount of progress has been achieved to ensure the effective implementation of the EOIR Standard worldwide, although there is still more to do.

 The Standard for Automatic Exchange of Information (AEOI) was developed in 2014.
 All Global Forum members were asked to commit to exchange information under the AEOI Standard by 2017 or 2018, aside from developing countries that do not host a financial centre, given their capacity constraints and lower risk to the level playing field.
 Over 100 jurisdictions have now committed its implementation and the vast majority have commenced exchanges.
 The Global Forum has reviewed each jurisdiction’s domestic and international legal frameworks to ensure their completeness.
 The next steps are the issuance of determinations in relation to the legal frameworks, followed by the review of the effectiveness of each jurisdiction’s implementation of the AEOI Standard.